 Do I need consent management software?

 If you are a B2B or B2C business that collects, processes, or shares personal data, you surely need consent management software.
-This software makes it easy to comply with privacy regulations like TCPA, CCPA, and CAN-SPAM.
+This software makes it easy to comply with privacy regulations like TCPA, CCPA, CPRA, and CAN-SPAM.

 Will the FCC update change consent management in 2025?